• Skip to content

 Unum Group is notorious for finding reasons to deny applications for long-term disability (LTD) benefits.
 In 2002, California fined Unum for inappropriately denying LTD disability insurance claims.
 Just two years later, Unum entered into an agreement with insurance regulators in over 40 states that resulted in a reversal of 41.7% of disability claims assessed and an additional $676.2 million in benefits paid nationwide.

 These actions taken by state regulatory bodies demonstrate that Unum has a history of wrongfully denying LTD applications.
 Unfortunately, it generally takes a pattern of behavior before a state will act against a company like Unum.
-For individuals whose claims have been unjustly denied, a Philadelphia long-term disability insurance attorney can file an appeal — and fight to get the coverage that you deserve.
+For individuals whose claims have been unjustly denied, a long-term disability insurance attorney can file an appeal — and fight to get the coverage that you deserve.

 Unum Denials of Coverage